-9 hours of ACCT Electives 6 hours of BUS Electives 3-hour FINC elective
+9 hours of ACCT Electives Graduate Level, 5XXX or 6XXX 6 hours of BUS Electives Graduate Level, 5XXX or 6XXX 3 hour FINC Elective Graduate Level, 5XXX or 6XXX

-Course work at the 3000- or 4000-level and graduate foundation courses may not be included in the 18 hours of graduate ACCT, FINC or BUS electives.
+Course work at the 33XX or 43XX level and graduate foundation courses may not be included in the 18 hours of graduate ACCT, FINC or BUS electives.

 PROFESSIONAL ACCOUNTING INTEGRATED B.S./M.S.
-SUB-PLAN IN MANAGEMENT INFORMATION SYSTEMS
+WITH A CONCENTRATION IN MANAGEMENT INFORMATION SYSTEMS